 A click on stops show your stop or take profit, as well as the pips between.
 You can see below my stop loss, which ended up costing me $500 I would have made (hit and then bounced way up).
 And to think I just did it for the screen shot you probably won’t even look at.

 Find below vital stats for all futures instruments.
-Use this link for a 10% fee discount for six months.

 Note that a negative fee amount represents a rebate.

 The ticker expresses the expiration of the particular futures contract – I use the above tickers simply for demonstrative purposes as many would have expired prior to your reading this sentence.
 The first three letters are the coin symbol, followed by the month code, standard across the derivatives industry, and then the year in which the contract settles.

 For example, Bitcoin is represented by its (less popular) coin symbol XBT, then the letter U which corresponds to the month September, and then 17, meaning that settlement takes place in 2017.
 Expiration is always the last friday of the settlement month, which happens to be the 29th in this case, and so this particular bitcoin futures contract expires on September 29th, 2017.
 Ethereum Classic on the other hand happens to be a seven-day contract, as can easily be seen from the ticker.

 BitMEX is easing into the options market with the introduction of a single long and short option, called up and down respectively.
 By single, we mean that BitMEX limits their option to one expiration date and one strike price at a time.
 There is a designated market maker who establishes these contracts.
 At the moment there are zero fees.
 We would anticipate a greater roll out as interest grows.